hite/generator-wpd/README.md

 + technology stack. [bootstrap][] or [foundation5][] for css framework; [wpdcsscode][] or [BEM][] for css code style;[grunt][] or [gulp][] for tasks building; bower for client package management;[mocha][] or [jasmine][] for test framework

 ## Changlog
+**Release log @2014-7-28 in version 0.2.3**

++ bugfixs
++ remove some useless questions in desktop-basic
++ remove autowire ip into file for weinre support

 **Release log @2014-7-28 in version 0.2.2**

 + add fake domain `demo.mail.163.com`. please make sure 'demo.mail.163.com 120.0.0.1' is in your hosts